8fold/commonmark-fluent-markdown/README.md

   ->disallowedRawHtml(['div']);
 ```

-Not passing in a configuration will result in using the default established by
+Not passing in a configuration results in using the default established by
 the CommonMark library.

 ### Fluent API